samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 Note these numbers on your character sheet.

 ***Saving Throws.*** For the saving throws you have proficiency in, add your Proficiency Bonus to the appropriate ability modifier and note the total.
-Some players also like to note the modifier for saving throws they’re not proficient in, which is just the relevant ability modifier.
+Some players also like to note the modifier for saving throws they're not proficient in, which is just the relevant ability modifier.

 ***Skills.*** For skills you have proficiency in, add your Proficiency Bonus to the ability modifier associated with that skill, and note the total.
-You might also wish to note the modifier for skills you’re not proficient in, which is just the relevant ability modifier.
+You might also wish to note the modifier for skills you're not proficient in, which is just the relevant ability modifier.

 ***Passive Perception.*** Sometimes your DM will determine whether your character notices something without asking you to make a Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) check; the DM uses your Passive Perception instead.
-Passive Perception is a score that reflects a general awareness of your surroundings when you’re not actively looking for something.
+Passive Perception is a score that reflects a general awareness of your surroundings when you're not actively looking for something.
 Use this formula to determine your Passive Perception score:

 !!! info ""
     **Passive Perception** = 10 + Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) check modifier